5cover/civilization-notifications/README.md

 An Unciv mod that adds Civilization-themed notification sounds.

-Includes national anthems and iconic sound effects.
+Includes national anthems and iconic/stereotypical sound effects (for ironic purposes only)

-No offense intended.